megakal99/PredictiveAnalysis-Client-Project-/README.md

 ### Note:

-The project is private.
-In the repository, you can find screenshots displaying the predictive analysis using the API created by FastAPI (Deployed in VPS).
+The project is private (dedicated to my client).
+In the repository, you can find screenshots showing the predictive analysis using the API created with FastAPI (deployed on a VPS).